JasxnNg/Systems-Game/DEVLOG.md

 Added intended pacing and division of labor
 Brian Chau: 2024-01-04 5:12 PM
-Copied over a bunch of the networking code from lab to be modified and added main to server
+Copied over a bunch of the networking code from lab to be modified and added main to server Brian Chau: 2024-01-04 5:12 PM
+Made the server an array to hold all the connections and then put the connections into the array and gave the client the ability to connect to host
 ```